Dev4LifeV/SthimaChallenge/README.md

-# To Do

-- Change app name
-- Review readme

 # Azumo Challenge

 First of all, I'd like to say that this challenge was amazing (I waste a lot of time tapping to find different gifs and that's why I got late).